 Open category →It anchors the Education category with a mainstream learning app whose strengths and limits are both well understood.

-It adds a practical education workflow to the directory and makes the category broader than lesson apps.
+It adds a practical education workflow to the review set and makes the category broader than lesson apps.

 It gives the Education shelf a discovery tool with a clear subject and real-world use case.